 [1] Image of the Incubus and the Nightmare is in the public domain: "Nachtmahr" painted by Johann Heinrich Füssli in 1802.

-‘nightmare, one who lies down on the sleeper’).
+[2] The correct spelling is Incubus.
+The word is from Late Latin incubus ( Latin incubo; ‘nightmare, one who lies down on the sleeper’).
 The Incubus is a male demon who would visit women at night and engage in sexual activity.
 This belief was commonly held during the late Middle Ages and Renaissance.
 There were also female demons, called succubi who were believed to visit men.

 [3] Incubus crops up as a "faceless villain" in the Ravenloft Campaign Setting supplements Carnival, Domains of Dread, and Forged of Darkness.